Call me Mike. Only my mom calls me Michael. And that’s when I’m in trouble…

 However, like the braces I wore on my teeth until high school, the pain did eventually begin to pay off when I first put pen to paper when I was a senior.
 The stories I began to concoct weren’t for a class; I was simply compelled to write to express the first yearnings of my muse.
 Looking back now on those rushed scrawls, I’m rather glad no one else has ever read them.
 Not that anyone could, so bad was my handwriting.
 I should have been a doctor, specializing in writing prescriptions.

-The omnibus draft sat under my desk until 2008, when I took advantage of the eBook revolution and published it on the Amazon Kindle, receiving a delightful shock when people not only began buying it, but actually liked it.
-The writing itself has been an enjoyable compulsion, but hearing that readers enjoy what I write has been a true and treasured gift.
+The draft sat under my desk until 2008, when I took advantage of the eBook revolution and published it on what is now Amazon’s Kindle Direct Publishing (KDP) platform, receiving a delightful shock when people not only began buying it, but actually liked it.
+The writing itself had been an enjoyable compulsion, but hearing that readers enjoyed what I wrote was a true and treasured gift.

 As for my personal information, I was born in 1963, although I’m quite certain I’ve never matured beyond the age of ten (at least according to my wife and parents).
 I grew up in Scottsdale, Arizona, and still harbor many fond memories of exploring the open desert just beyond our doorstep before the landscape was replaced with endless developments and shopping malls.

 After receiving a Bachelor of Arts degree in Russian language from Arizona State University and being commissioned in the Army, I moved to Maryland in the mid-1980s to play a terribly minor role in defending the free world from the Soviet Empire.
 In fact, I spent a summer studying in the Soviet Union in 1983 just after Leonid Brezhnev was dipped in formaldehyde, and had a wonderful time in a very magical but tragic land.